Perform These 5 Important Grocery Checks Before Checking Out

-When I’m going shopping for pantry staples, there are always a few things I do to ensure I only buy groceries in good shape.
-Realizing once I’m home that half the eggs I bought are cracked isn’t a fun discovery, nor is finding out the lunchmeat is rotten.
-A cursory inspection of the right details while shopping can make sure you don’t have to literally your money away.
+When I'm going shopping for pantry staples, there are always a few things I do to ensure I only buy groceries in good shape.
+It's not fun to make it all the way home before noticing that half the eggs I bought are cracked or that the lunch meat is rotten.
+A cursory inspection of the right details while shopping can make sure you don't throw your money away.
+Here are five things to check before checking out.

 Rock those eggs